rothauy/firstaid_model/SiameseNetwork/README.md

 ﻿### Siamese Network
-The test was incompleted due to the computing power of my person computer cannot run the model.
+The test was incompleted due to the computing power of my person computer cannot run the model with output 4096.
 When I adjusted the last Dense in the prediction to be small enough for it to run, the result was incorrect, where the accuracy would stuck at 50%.
+This is another issue that I do not have enough of the variety of the data to back this model up.

 ##### Reference